hikaru7719/json-formatter/README.md

 # json-formatter

-json-formatter is cli tool for formatting json.
+json-formatter is cli tool for formatting JSON.
+This tool supports JSON of RFC 8259 style. (maybe)

 ![](./demo.gif)